aliahmad4585/-Google-Sheet-Integration-with-Symfony/README.md

 If you guys want to test with my .ENV credentials then prefer to use the method 2.

-if you guys want to change the .ENV credentials then user Method 1.
+if you guys want to change the .ENV credentials then use the Method 1.